-- 5.17.1 Step 1 Either at the time of submission of preliminary plat materials or following preliminary plat approval by the Board of County Commissioners, the subdivider shall submit fifteen (15) copies of the construction plan materials as specified herein to the Land Development Regulation Administrator. - 5.17.2 Step 2 The Land Development Regulation Administrator shall transmit copies of the construction plan materials to the County Road Superintendent, the County Attorney, the County Engineer, the Water Management District and other appropriate departments or agencies as the case may require for review and comment.
+- 5.17.1 Step 1 Either at the time of submission of preliminary plat materials or following preliminary plat approval by the Board of County Commissioners, the subdivider shall submit twelve (12) copies of the construction plan materials as specified herein to the Land Development Regulation Administrator. - 5.17.2 Step 2 The Land Development Regulation Administrator shall transmit copies of the construction plan materials to other County officials, departments and agencies as appropriate.
+The subdivider shall transmit copies to the Water Management District and other non-County departments or agencies as may require review and comment.
 The Land Development Regulation Administrator shall evaluate the comments from the appropriate departments or agencies and notify the subdivider of the status of the construction plans. - 5.17.3 Step 3 Following review by these agencies, the Board of County Commissioners shall consider approval, approval with conditions, or disapproval of the construction plans at its next regularly scheduled meeting as part of a previously prepared agenda.
 The reasons for approving with conditions or disapproving shall be stated in writing to the subdivider.
 Reference should be made to the specific sections of these or other applicable ordinances or regulations with which the construction plans do not comply. - 5.17.4 At this stage, if the proposed subdivision is extensive and the Board of County Commissioners finds that development in stages is consistent with the intent and purpose of these land development regulations, the Board of County Commissioners, with the aid of the Land Development Regulation Administrator and appropriate departments shall, if approval of the preliminary plat and construction plans has been given, work out an agreement (or agreements) with the subdivider.
-This agreement (or agreements) shall include, but not to be limited to, provisions for carrying out the required construction and improvements to completion and the developing of the subdivision in stages. - This agreement (called the Subdivider's Agreement) shall constitute a covenant by the Board of County Commissioners and the subdivider of the subdivision.
-The terms and conditions of which shall run with the land and be binding upon all successors in interest to the subdivider. - 5.17.5 Approval of the preliminary plat and construction plans by the Board of County Commissioners is authorization for the subdivider to proceed with site development and the installation of improvements in accordance with the approved construction plans, subject to the approval of other agencies having authority.
-In the event minor changes or deviations from the approved construction plans are necessary due to requirements caused by actual construction or the necessary causes, the Board of County Commissioners shall authorize such minor changes or deviations.
-If minor changes or deviations are authorized, the subdivider shall submit new construction plan materials as specified herein.
+This agreement (or agreements) shall include, but not to be limited to, provisions for carrying out the required construction and improvements to completion and the developing of the subdivision in stages, - This agreement (called the Subdivider's Agreement) shall constitute a covenant between the Board of County Commissioners and the subdivider of the subdivision.
+The terms and conditions of the agreement shall run with the land and be binding upon all successors in interest to the subdivider. - 5.17.5 Approval of the preliminary plat and construction plans by the Board of County Commissioners is authorization for the subdivider to proceed with site development and the installation of improvements in accordance with the approved construction plans, subject to the approval of other agencies having authority.
+In the event minor changes or deviations from the approved construction plans are necessary due to requirements caused by actual construction or other necessary causes, the Board of County Commissioners shall authorize such minor changes or deviations.
+If minor changes or deviations are authorized, the subdivider shall submit new construction plan materials as specified herein. - 5.17.6 Construction Plan Specifications.
+Plans for the required improvements shall be prepared for the approval of the Board of County Commissioners prior to construction and either at the time of submission of the preliminary plat or after approval of the preliminary plat.
+Construction plans shall show the proposed locations, sizes, grades, and general design features of each facility. - 5.17.7 Required Materials for Submission.
+Twelve (12) sets of construction plans and necessary supporting material shall be submitted. - 5.17.8 Plans Specifications.
+Construction plans shall be drawn to a scale of one (1) inch represents one hundred (100) feet or larger and shall consist of the following: